mohitpai/journey-optimizer.en/help/using/building-journeys/general-events.md

 1. Specify the amount of time the journey will wait for the event.
 The maximum duration is 29 days.

 1. If you want to send the individuals into a timeout path when no event is received within the specified timeout, enable the **[!UICONTROL Set a timeout path]** option.
-If this option is not enabled, the journey will end for the individual once the timeout is reached.
+If this option is not enabled, the journey will continue for the individual once the timeout is reached.

     ![](assets/event-timeout.png)